Strike gold in this luxury-minded town on the northern coast.

 Museo de Arte e Historia de Dorado

 You’ll learn a lot about the history of Dorado at this fascinating art and archeological museum.
-Exhibits include items recovered from excavations near Ojo del Buey Beach, including pottery fragments, jewelry, tools, and even the bones of La India, a young female who died during pre-Taíno times.
+Exhibits feature items recovered from excavations near Ojo del Buey Beach, including pottery fragments, jewelry, tools, and even the bones of La India, a young female who died during pre-Taíno times.
 Admission is free.

 Palm trees frame a view of the ocean and beach at Balneario Manuel Morales